International Graduate Entrepreneur Program

 To do so you must meet the following terms:

-- You must be at least 21 years old or more.
+- Be at least 21 years old or more.

-- You must have a full-time, minimum of 2 years, post-secondary degree/diploma. from a valid educational institute from Saskatchewan.
+- Have a full-time, minimum of 2 years, post-secondary degree/diploma. from a valid educational institute from Saskatchewan.

 - Also, have a valid Post Graduate Work Permit (PGWP) with a minimum validity of 24 months.

-- You must have lived in Saskatchewan during your study program.
+- Have lived in Saskatchewan during your study program.
 Also, SINP does not consider accelerated academic programs or distance-learning study programs.

-- Further, you must have a minimum language skill level of CLB 7.
+- Further, have a minimum language skill level of CLB 7.

 After invitation, selection, and approval from SINP, you must meet terms such as: